 For the past several years, the community demand for web development has been going up, and this trend is not going to stop.
-It includes creating complex applications like marketplaces that should cover all users’ needs and stand out from other web solutions.
+It includes creating complex applications like custom marketplaces that should cover all users’ needs and stand out from other web solutions.

 Today we want to tell you how we created the first vehicle marketplace in Africa, that enables its users to buy and sell new and second-hand cars, motorbikes, and trucks.
-The customer’s idea was to create a global marketplace solution which would cover numerous regions of Africa and South America, and connect buyers with both car dealers and private sellers.
+The customer’s idea was to create a global marketplace solution that would cover numerous regions of Africa and South America, and connect buyers with both car dealers and private sellers.

 When we started working on this project, a certain number of websites already existed, and our task was to extend the platform size.
 Considering all the pros and cons, our team decided to create a multi-site setup.
 At the moment, the platform includes 89 marketplace websites functioning separately, and the number is even growing.
 Let’s discover the main reasons for such a setup creation.

 Often confused with multi-domain setup, multi-site setup is a complex of independent sites.

 Below is a comparison picture of multi-domain and multi-site solutions.

 Let’s take a look at different aspects of both setups:

 |Database||One||Separate database for each site/domain|

 |Content management||Via one panel||Via multiple panels for every site/domain|